Phenex: Description

-He is depicted as a phoenix, which sings sweet notes with the voice of a child, but the conjurer must warn his companions (for he is not to be alone) not to hear them and ask him to put on a human shape, which the demon supposedly does after a certain amount of time.
+He is depicted as a phoenix, which sings sweet notes with the voice of a child, but the conjurer and anyone with him must not listen and quickly ask him to put on a human shape, which the demon supposedly does after a certain amount of time.

 In conjuring

 The 17th-century spellbook, The Lesser Key of Solomon describes this spirit as follows:

 Phoenix is a great marquesse, appearing like the bird Phoenix, having a child's voice: but before he standeth still before the conjuror, he singeth many sweet notes.
 Then the exorcist with his companions must beware he give no ear to the melody, but must by and by bid him put on humane shape; then will he speak marvelously of all wonderful sciences.
 He is an excellent poet, and obedient, he hopeth to return to the seventh throne after a thousand two hundredth years, and governeth twenty legions.